All-female band: 1980s and 1990s

-Leading into the 1990s, the surge of heavy metal in the 1980s helped to shed another light on the role of females in music.
-Because of the success of the Go-Go's and the Bangles many females were frustrated at not being taken seriously or only thought of as "cute chicks playing music" and either joined rock bands or formed all-female metal bands.
+Leading into the 1990s, the surge of heavy metal in the 1980s helped to shed another light on the role of women in music.
+Because of the success of the Go-Go's and the Bangles many women were frustrated at not being taken seriously or only thought of as "cute chicks playing music" and either joined rock bands or formed all-female metal bands.
 One such band that was playing harder music in San Francisco was Rude Girl.
 Originally signed to CBS Records, the band splintered before an album would be released and the remaining members released a 12-inch single in 1987 under the name Malibu Barbi.
 When Cara Crash and Wanda Day left 4 Non Blondes and joined Malibu Barbi their sound shifted from heavy metal to a sound described as combining a "driving beat with Johnny Rottenesque vocal and post-punk riffs".
 Around the same time in the Midwest, Madam X was signed to an offshoot of Columbia Records, Jet Records.
 In 1984, the Rick Derringer-produced album We Reserve the Right was released along with the single "High in High School".
 The Petrucci sisters were a focal point of the band – Maxine, the lead guitarist, and Roxy, the drummer.
 However, based on management decisions, it was decided that it would be better if only one of the sisters was in the band and Roxy was placed in another band, the all-female, Los Angeles–based Vixen.